-- 1.Please make sure that your product has been evaluated in view of your specifications with our product being mounted to your product. - 2.
-Your are requested not to use our product deviating from this product specification. - 3.We consider it not appropriate to include any terms and conditions with regard to the business transaction in the product specifications, drawings or other technical documents.
-Therefore, if your technical documents as above include such terms and conditions such as warranty clause, product liability clause, or intellectual property infringement liability clause, they will be deemed to be invalid.
+- 1. Please make sure that your product has been evaluated in view of your specifications with our product being mounted to your product. - 2.
+You are requested not to use our product deviating from this product specification. - 3.
+We consider it not appropriate to include any terms and conditions with regard to the business transaction in the product specifications, drawings or other technical documents.
+Therefore, if your technical documents as above includes such terms and conditions such as warranty clause, product liability clause, intellectual property infringement liability clause, or export control clause, they will be deemed to be invalid.